JamesWoolfenden/learn-packer/docs/imagebuilder.md

 !!!
 Questions

-    - Can I or how do I reference Ansible playbooks
+    - Can I, or how do I reference Ansible playbooks.

     - Git repo for components updates and modifications At the moment you upload all you related files to S3, I would have though a git repo with associated triggers would be good.
     - YAML component The syntax for was the component support

 ## Tests